 This Moment & The Struggle Ahead

-Despite the devastation of these years, we have proven that another way is possible.
-Across Israel, our activists have worked tirelessly to keep pressure on the government to end the killing and heed the will of the people.
-Together we have mobilized tens of thousands into the streets, organized hundreds of aid trucks for Gaza, protected Palestinians in the West Bank from settler violence, and continued to speak out despite arrests, threats, and silencing.
-These years have shown that real security will only come through equality and peace between Israelis and Palestinians.
+And despite the devastation of these years, we know that another way is possible.
+Together we have mobilized tens of thousands into the streets, organized hundreds of aid trucks for Gaza, protected Palestinians in the West Bank from settler violence, and continued to organize our society despite intimidation.
+It is time to choose a new path, one where Palestinians and Israelis alike are able to live in freedom, equality, and safety in their homeland.

 Standing Together’s Response to the War